rkwitt/rkwitt.github.io/index.md

 ![](uni.png)

 I am an associate professor in the [Department of Computer Science](https://informatik.uni-salzburg.at/) at the [Univ. of Salzburg](https://www.uni-salzburg.at/), Austria.
 Prior to that, I was part of the medical imaging and computer vision group at [Kitware Inc.](https://www.kitware.com/), North Carolina, USA.
-My research spans multiple areas, but mostly focuses on machine learning and principled ways to leverage the inherent structure in all kinds of (mostly visual) data.
+My research spans multiple areas, but mostly focusses on developing machine learning methods that allow to leverage and control structural characteristics of data.

 ## Research interests